Scientific: Dyckia species

 USDA 9 (might need cold protection)-11

-Landscape Use: Excellent group of bromelaid plants that are best used for up close displays on patios and front entryways as eiher a container plant or rocky display gardens, botanical collections, indoor house window plant.
+Landscape Use: Excellent group of bromeliad plants that are best used for up close displays on patios and front entryways as either a container plant or rocky display gardens, botanical collections, indoor house window plant.

 Form & Character: Small, clumping, rossetting, refined, delicate, subtle yet dangerous!

-Growth Habit: Densely branched, clumping from 3 to 24 inches tall with equal to greater spread.
+Growth Habit: Evergreen perennial, densely branched, clumping from 3- to 24-inches tall with equal to greater spread.

 Temperature: Tolerant of heat, generally freeze intolerant though some species can tolerate low temperatures down to 15oF.

-Light: Partial sun in Phoenix.
-Eastern morning sun best.
-Avoid western exposures with reflected light.
+Light: Partial sun in Phoenix with eastern morning sun best.
+Avoid any western exposures with reflected light.

 Soil: Use a very porous, coarse well-drained substrate containing small coarse gravel and pumice if growing in a container, otherwise if in soil heavily amend with pumice and sand.
 Avoid organic matter soil and/or substrate amendments.